PeterWhittaker/PeterWhittaker.github.io/_posts/2020-08-07-well-im-back.md

 $ find . -path ./_site -prune -o -type f -exec grep -i -H -e 'site.url' -e 'site.baseurl' {} \;
 ```

 was very useful for this; the grep clause can be extended as necessary with additional '-e <pattern>' commands to find other offenders.
+The rest of the command is basic `find`:

+ * `-path ./_site -prune` causes `find` to ignore the `_site` subfolder
+ * `-type f -exec...` tells `find` to apply `grep` only to files, and not to folders
+ * `grep -i -H -e...` tells `grep` to
+   * Ignore case when searching (just in case),
+   * Output the name of any matching file (since it is being passed one file at a time, the default is to not output the file name, which means `grep` prints matches but not where it found them, unless you specify `-H`, which forces it to output the file name)
+   * Match multiple `-e` patterns against the same file
+ * `-o` tells `find` to apply either the path-ignore logic or the grep-in-files logic

-I figured this out after carefully reading [a GitHub Community post](https://github.community/t/css-not-being-applied-in-pages/10466/10) that I'm not even sure how I found.
+I figured the relative-path-thing out after carefully reading [a GitHub Community post](https://github.community/t/css-not-being-applied-in-pages/10466/10) that I'm not even sure how I found.
 Careful and determined and persistent Googling, I expect.

-The last one required updating my custom domain's DNS with the correct IP addresses for GitHub Pages; [this is pretty well described here](https://docs.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site).
+The last fix required updating my custom domain's DNS with the correct IP addresses for GitHub Pages; [this is pretty well described here](https://docs.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site).

 Really, the bulk of the work was the elimination of relative links.